 Camp Hale

-Camp Hale is a reminder of the rich history of Colorado as this fascinating area was originally set up as a camp to teach World War II soldiers winter survival techniques.
+Camp Hale is a reminder of the rich history of Colorado.
+This fascinating area was originally set up as a camp to teach World War II soldiers winter survival techniques.

-• Soldiers from all over trained here with ammunitions such as hand grenades and high explosives.
+• Soldiers from all over trained here with ammunition such as hand grenades and high explosives.

 • The Forest Service gained control of the area in 1966 and it is now on the National Register of Historic Places to preserve the rich history of the area.